sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 If the parameter _/box:SandboxName_ is omitted, default sandbox, _DefaultBox_ image, will be unmounted.

-The form _/unmount_all_ unmount all encrypted box images, including ram disks!
+The form _/unmount_all_ unmounts all encrypted box images, including ram disks!

 ### Mount Box Images